Moscow bars pro-peace candidate from running in presidential election

 She wrote on social media that she would file an appeal against the ruling with the Supreme Court.

-She also urged the leadership of liberal party Yabloko to nominate her as its candidate.
+She also urged the leadership of the liberal party Yabloko to nominate her as its candidate.

 Democratic opposition to sit out the election?